Hinduism in Canada: Politics

 Deepak Obhrai was the first Hindu MP in Canada.
 Anita Anand, Chandra Arya, Arpan Khanna, and Shuvaloy Majumdar have since been elected as MPs.
 Vim Kochhar was the first Hindu appointed to the Senate, Raj Sherman was the first Hindu to lead a Canadian political party.
 Anita Anand is the first Hindu cabinet minister in Canada.
 She became a cabinet minister in 2019.
 Despite Hindus making up 2.3% of Canada's population according to the 2021 Census, they are significantly underrepresented in federal politics, with only 1.2% of Members of Parliament (4 out of 338) elected in the 2021 federal election identifying as Hindu.

-Attacks on the Hindu community
+Anti Hindu sentiment in Canada

-According to Juris Pupcenoks, violent Sikh extremism spread to Canada following Operation Blue Star with Canadian Sikh radicals making public pledges to kill Hindus.
-Former CSIS agent, Bob Burgoyne, stated that Sikh extremists threatened to kill thousands of Hindus by various means, like bombing Air India flights.
+Violent Sikh extremism spread to Canada following Operation Blue Star, with Canadian Sikh radicals making public pledges to kill Hindus.
+Former CSIS agent Bob Burgoyne stated that Sikh extremists threatened to kill thousands of Hindus by various means, including bombing Air India flights.